Apr 042023

 Truman and Diplomats Signing NATO Treaty

 North American Treaty was signed in 1949.
 Twelve nations formed the original North American Treaty Organization: Belgium, Canada, Denmark, France, Great Britain, Iceland, Italy, Luxembourg, the Netherlands, Norway, Portugal, and the United States.
 Greece and Turkey became members in 1951, and West Germany joined in 1954.
-Spain became the last member in 1982.
+Spain joined in 1982.
+Czechia, Hungary, and Poland became members in 1999.
+Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia, and Slovenia joined in 2004.
+Albania and Croatia were admitted in 2009.
+Montenegro became a member in 2017, and North Macedonia joined in 2020.
+On this day in 2023 Finland became a member.
+Today NATO has 31 members.
 The main purpose of NATO is protection; an attack against one member is an attack against all members.
 Idea: Children could locate these countries on a world map and decide whether all countries benefit equally from this treaty.
-Children can learn ore at: NATO.
+Children can learn more at: NATO.

 Flag of Norway